chuckstack/chuckstack.github.io/src-ls/picture-success.md

 - aichat is a command that communicates with ChatGPT or Claude to perform AI work.
 - -r is the aichat argument that allows the clerk to pass in pre-existing work instructions.

 You do not need to understand the details of the above scenario; however, you DO need to understand that a single person (superclerk) can write the above one-line string to perform the work of hundreds or even thousands or people hours.
-This is the power of the chuck-stack!
+This is the power of a purposeful organization using the chuck-stack to find and promote superclerks!

 ## All You Need are Work Instructions

-ChatGPT (and LLM in general) are very good at understanding languages.
+ChatGPT (and LLMs in general) are very good at understanding languages.
 This ability goes far beyond English and Spanish.
 SQL (databases) is a language.
 If you write it down, LLM can understand what you want.
-This is true for both English work instructions and code like SQL.
+This is true for both English work instructions and code like SQL, python and rust.

 This brings us full circle back to the picture of success: